sensu/sensu-docs/content/sensu-go/5.5/reference/tessen.md

 spec         |
 -------------|------
-description  | Top-level map that includes the Tessen configuration [spec attributes][sp]. required     | Required for Tessen configuration in `wrapped-json` or `yaml` format for use with [`sensuctl create`][sc]. type         | Map of key-value pairs example      | {{< highlight shell >}}
+description  | Top-level map that includes Tessen configuration [spec attributes][sp]. required     | Required for Tessen configuration in `wrapped-json` or `yaml` format for use with [`sensuctl create`][sc]. type         | Map of key-value pairs example      | {{< highlight shell >}}